Call us on

 Botswana

-If your 2024 to-do list includes a big five safari, allow us to suggest a trip to Botswana.
+If your 2026 to-do list includes a big five safari, allow us to suggest a trip to Botswana.
 There’s a reason this is known as one of Africa’s top safari destinations, with more than a third of the country’s land designated as protected wildlife areas.
-Here you can see not only elephants, lions, leopards, rhinos and buffalo, but also zebras, wild dogs, hippos and much more.
+Botswana is home to the largest elephant population in Africa, but you can also see lions, leopards, rhinos and buffalo, as well as zebras, wild dogs, hippos and much more.

 In fact, all of the Wilderness camps in Botswana are at the cutting edge of sustainable safaris.
-We love Wilderness DumaTau in the Linyanti Reserve; Wilderness Vumbura Plains in the Okavango Delta, which was totally transformed in 2022; and the limited-edition Wilderness Mokete – which will only be open from 2023 to 2025 – in the Mababe Concession.
+We love Wilderness DumaTau in the Linyanti Reserve; Wilderness Vumbura Plains in the Okavango Delta; and the limited-edition Wilderness Mokete – which will only be open from 2024 to 2025 – in the Mababe Concession.
+Our travel designers Jacob and Jamey visited in 2024 and loved every second of their stay.

-All of these regions promise incredible wildlife encounters, but the sightings in the Okavango Delta are truly spectacular, with the annual floods (which peak in June and July) attracting animals from far and wide.
-Although this area is generally recommended for families with older children and teenagers, 2024 will see the opening of the kid-friendly Atzaró Okavango, where children of all ages can experience the magic of safaris.
+Need to know: All of these regions promise incredible wildlife encounters, but the sightings in the Okavango Delta are truly spectacular, with the annual floods (which peak in June and July) attracting animals from far and wide.

 South Africa

 South Africa is a terrific all-around destination with big five safaris, vibrant cities, fascinating culture, world-class wine and beautiful beaches, and it just keeps getting better.
-In 2024 there’s plenty of recently opened and updated lodges scattered across its savannahs, deserts, vineyards and coastline to discover – many of which are fantastic for families.
+In 2026 there’s plenty of recently opened and updated lodges scattered across its savannahs, deserts, vineyards and coastline to discover – many of which are fantastic for families.
+When planning South Africa safari tours, especially for children, a highlight is the malaria-free safari reserves, which are great for families.

-Our travel designer Amie is an expert on family trips to South Africa, having taken her own child with her on research expeditions.
-She recommends Marataba Safari Lodge in the Limpopo Province for its family game drives, treehouse sleepouts and distinctive slow-travel experience.
-She also loves Grootbos Garden Lodge on the Whale Coast for families with young kids.
+Our travel designers recommend Marataba Safari Lodge in the Limpopo Province for its family game drives, treehouse sleepouts and distinctive slow-travel experience.
+We also love Grootbos Garden Lodge on the Whale Coast for families with young kids.

 Kenya